-The CR1000KD is a portable keyboard and display screen for our CR1000, CR1000X, CR800, and CR6 dataloggers.
+The CR1000KD is a portable keyboard and display screen for our dataloggers that have a CS I/O port, including the CR1000, CR1000X, CR800, CR850, and CR6.
 It allows you to check the datalogger's status, display or plot sensor readings and stored values, and enter numeric data or change port/flag state.
 One CR1000KD may be carried from station to station in a datalogger network.Read More

 The CR1000KD displays 8 lines x 21 characters (64 x 128 pixels) and has a 16-character keyboard.
-The CR1000KD is powered by the datalogger’s power supply.
-An SC12 connects the CR1000KD to the CR1000WP or CR800; the two connectors on the SC12 allow attachment of additional peripherals.
+The CR1000KD is powered by the datalogger power supply.
+An SC12 cable connects the CR1000KD to the datalogger; the two connectors on the SC12 cable allow the attachment of additional peripherals.

 The CR1000KD supports custom menus.
 With custom menus, you can set up choices within the datalogger program that are initiated by a simple toggle or pick from a list in the menu displayed on the CR1000KD (for example, Initiate Sensor Calibration Sequence versus Bypass Sensor Calibration Sequence.)